wandss/WandsReactGrid/README.md

                 {id:3, movie:"The Green Mile", year:1999},
                 ];
 ```
-  * Passing the array as property to the component.
+  * Passing the array as property to the component...
 ```jsx
 <GridComponent gridData={movies} />
 ```
-#### Tthat will render something like:
+... will render something like:

 id | movie | year
 -- | ----- | ----
 1 | Monty Python and the Holy Grail | 1975